pascal-fb-martin/echttp/README.md

 ```
 void echttp_background (echttp_listener *listener);
 ```
 Call the specified listener before waiting for I/O. This listener is called with fd 0 and mode 0; it must not block on I/O itself, but it is allowed to call echttp_listen(), changing the list of I/O to listen to on the next cycle.
-Expect this listener to be called once a second at least, if not a lot more.
+This listener will be called once a second at most.

 There is only one background listener.
 ```